This page contains the complete documentation for pbqff as a single HTML

 This table contains my general heuristics for job_limit

-requests on our compute cluster, where the
+and chunk_size requests on our compute cluster, where the

 hard limit on queued jobs is around 1000, but most of the time I can only